 - Chemical Physics is an interdisciplinary field drawing on both Chemistry and Physics.
 To stay on-track to graduate in any of the three you need to complete the required introductory courses in chemistry, physics and mathematics during your first year. - Talk to the PHYS 111 instructor about AP physics.
 It is usually better to take PHYS 111/112 rather than jumping straight into PHYS 201.
-If you are unsure what to do, speak with the PHYS 111 instructor. - If you have chemistry AP credit and are confident in your background and ability to focus, you should be fine taking CHEM 211 as a freshman.
-If you are unsure whether to go straight to organic, start off going to both CHEM 151 and CHEM 211.
-Stay in the one that feels appropriate and drop the other.
-CHEM 211 is offered both semesters, so you can alternatively start organic in the spring (taking either CHEM 151 or no chemistry in the fall). - Research is not required for the degree, but strongly recommended and fun!
+If you are unsure what to do, speak with the PHYS 111 instructor. - Most freshmen will take a full-year course in general chemistry (CHEM 121/122/123/124).
+However, there are three options depending on your background.
+Students with AP/IB Chemistry or similar credit can choose to take CHEM 201/205 or can go directly to organic chemistry (CHEM 211 or 319) during their freshman year.
+If you are unsure what to do, talk to a Chemistry advisor - Research is not required for the degree, but strongly recommended and fun!
 Opportunities are available in summer and during the year, but don't feel pressured to start your first year.